iot-home-control/system-backend/README.md

 Timers can delete themselves by returning the string "DELETE".
 Each timer can only have one of the modes active at the same time (`at`, `interval`, and `cron` keyword arguments).
 Timers are stored in the database.
+After a restart timers with `interval` and `cron` keyword arguments are deleted to prevent from getting stale if their registrations (`add_timer` calls) have been deleted from source code.
+You can prevent automatic deletion of `interval` and `cron` timers by explicitly setting the `auto_delete` keyword argument to `True` when calling `add_timer`.
+Timers with `at` will be kept after a restart as they default to `False` for the `auto_delete` keyword argument.

-They will be executed at the scheduled time or later, when the system backend is restarted, if it was not running at the originally scheduled time.
+Timers with `at` schedule will be executed at the scheduled time or later, when the system backend is restarted, if it was not running at the originally scheduled time unless `auto_delete` was set to `True` in `add_timer`.

 ### Examples